 Can’t ignore the difference

-Kerala’s high literacy rate (95.3 per cent)—a statistic North Indians often shamelessly invoke to mock Malayalis—isn’t just on paper.
+Keralam’s high literacy rate (95.3 per cent)—a statistic North Indians often shamelessly invoke to mock Malayalis—isn’t just on paper.
 It’s felt every time you board a train, every time drivers promptly make way for the ambulance, every time you see people using zebra crossings, and also when no one is ogling bikini-clad women on the beach.

-I spent just four days in Kerala, which some might say is not enough to get to know a new place.
+I spent just four days in Keralam, which some might say is not enough to get to know a new place.
 But that’s precisely the point.
 The difference—between how states and their people in the North and South function—is so evident that you just can’t ignore it.

-Of course, Kerala is no ideal state.
+Of course, Keralam is no ideal state.
 Even if it’s South, it’s still India.
 Litter is not completely absent from public spaces, and unruly drivers are there too.
 But people who believe in maintaining order far outnumber them.

 North Indians have won the ‘zero civic sense’ trend.
 Now they need a crash course from Malayalis.